Defining Moments in Film – You Remind Me of the Frame

 “We’ll Always Have Paris”: The Greatest Close-Up in Cinema and the “La Marseillaise” Scene in Casablanca (1942)

-Film is a type of propaganda.
+Film is a form of propaganda.
 It’s designed to make you feel…

 Continue reading ““We’ll Always Have Paris”: The Greatest Close-Up in Cinema and the “La Marseillaise” Scene in Casablanca (1942)”…